-- a.
-Asserts that an imminent danger, a violation of the Act, or a violation of an OSHA standard exposes employees to a potential physical or health harm in the workplace; - b.
-Is reduced to writing or submitted on an OSHA-7 form; and - c.
-Is signed by at least one current employee or employee representative.
+- Asserts that an imminent danger, a violation of the Act, or a violation of an OSHA standard exposes employees to a potential physical or health harm in the workplace; - Is reduced to writing or submitted on an OSHA-7 form; and - Is signed by at least one current employee or employee representative.

-3. Non-formal Complaint.
+b.
+Non-formal Complaint.